Effects of stellar-mass primordial black holes on first star formation: Effects of baryon-DM streaming motion

 \section{Effects of baryon-DM streaming motion}

 For Case A, we also investigate the effects of streaming motion between DM and gas with two simulations, \texttt{CDM\_ST\_A} and \texttt{PBH3\_ST\_A}, for CDM and the fiducial PBH model ($m_{\rm PBH}=33\ \rm M_{\odot}$, $f_{\rm PBH}=10^{-3}$) under a typical streaming velocity $v_{\rm b\chi}=0.8\sigma_{\rm b\chi}$ (at recombination), around which the contribution to overall structure formation is largest \citep{Anna2019}, given $\sigma_{\rm b\chi}=30\ \rm km\ s^{-1}$ as the root-mean-square streaming velocity.
 Similar to previous studies in the $\rm\Lambda CDM$ cosmology (see e.g., \citealt{maio2011impact,greif2011delay,stacy2011effect,naoz12,naoz13,fialkov2012,Hirano2018formation,Anna2019,Park2020}), collapse is delayed by streaming motion in our simulations, from $z_{\rm col}=30.3$ (27.6) to $z_{\rm col}=26.9$ (34.8) by $\sim 20$ (10)~Myr in the CDM (PBH) model, and the host halo mass at $z_{\rm col}$ is higher by a factor of $\sim 2.2$ (1.3).
 As shown in Fig.~\ref{cpro_st}, \ref{TIGM_z} and Table~\ref{t1}, when streaming motion is considered for CDM, temperatures are higher by a factor of $\sim 2$ at $n_{\rm H}\lesssim 0.1\ \rm cm^{-3}$ and $n_{\rm H}\gtrsim 10^{3}\ \rm cm^{-3}$, likely caused by stronger virialization shocks during more violent collapse in a more massive halo.
-While for the PBH model, the temperature-density phase diagram is almost identical with and without streaming motion, and the IGM temperature is only slightly increased (by $\sim 10\%$, see Table~\ref{t1} and Fig.~\ref{TIGM_z}).
-Clearly, the effect of streaming motion is weaker with PBHs.
-This implies that the perturbations from PBHs can accelerate the decoupling of gas from the large-scale flow (relative to the underlying DM structures).
+While for the PBH model, the temperature-density phase diagram is almost identical with and without streaming motion, and the IGM temperature is only slightly increased (by $\sim 10\%$, see Table~\ref{t1} and Fig.~\ref{TIGM_z}). {Clearly, the effect of streaming motion is weaker with PBHs, implying that the perturbations from PBHs accelerate the decoupling of gas from the large-scale flow (relative to the underlying DM structures).
+This trend is consistent with the prediction by \citet{Kashlinsky2021} that the equalization of DM and baryonic velocity components is more efficient with the `granulation' in the density field caused by PBHs.}